radanskoric/radanskoric.github.io/_posts/2024-05-14-stream-actions-inside-regular-html.markdown

 layout: post
 title: "Hidden feature of Turbo: stream actions inside regular HTML"
 date: 2024-05-14
+last_modified_at: 2025-01-08
 categories: articles
 tags: rails hotwire turbo stream-actions
 ---

+*Updated 2025-01-08: [My PR](https://github.com/hotwired/turbo/pull/1263){:target="_blank"} to add a test to Turbo that validates the behaviour described in this article has been merged, i.e. it is now an official Turbo feature.*

 ## The feature